HHousen/lecture2notes/doc/getting-started/about.rst

 Overview
 --------

 Lecture2Notes is a project that summarizes lectures videos.
 At a high level, it parses both the visual and auditory components of the video, extracts text from each, combines them, and then summarizes the combined text using automatic summarization algorithms.
-These pages document the code for the entirety of [Research Paper Name].
+These pages document the code for the entirety of .

 The project is broken into four main components: the slide classifier (including the dataset), the summarization models (neural, non-neural, extractive, and abstractive), the end-to-end-process (one command to convert to notes), and finally the website that enables users to process their own videos.